IorioD/MTD-manager-console/Setups/Framework_setup.md

 	N.B.
 If you are using the server configuration, you need to connect to http://<MASTER_NODE_IP>:8080

-5. Once everything is set, execute the following commands to use the Java 17 version:
+5. Once everything is set, execute the following commands to install the Java 17 version
 	```sh
 	sudo apt install openjdk-17-jdk
 	```
-	to install and
+	and to select it
 	```sh
 	sudo update-alternatives --config java
 	```
-	to select the Java 17 version

 6. Install maven
 	```sh